Sam-Andrews/child-diet-inequality/README.md

 This project uses NHANES data to explore dietary consumption in early and middle childhood (aged 12 and under).

 Its features include:
-* Creation of two derived variable sets: _index scores_ and _unhealthy consumption signifiers_ for fruit, vegetable and sugar.
+* Creation of two derived variable sets: _index scores_ and _unhealthy consumption signifiers_ for fruit, vegetables and sugar.
 * A static data visualisation for each variable set.
 * A `shiny` app, allowing users to select and compare variables, identifying vulnerable groups.

+### More information

-For an overview of the pipeline's scripts, customisation, and troubleshooting, see `code/README_code.md`.
+For an overview of the pipeline's scripts, customisation options, and troubleshooting guidance, please see `code/README_code.md`.

 ## Getting started

 ### Prerequisites

-Please ensure [Docker](https://docs.docker.com/engine/install/) is installed on your system.
+* Please ensure [Docker](https://docs.docker.com/engine/install/) is installed on your system.

-If using Windows, please [enable WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install).
+* If using Windows, please [enable WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install).
+* Your command-line Shell should be set to `Bash`.

-As this pipeline uses Docker for environment management, you do not need to install R or any specific dependencies.
+As this pipeline is Dockerised, you do not need to manually install R or any dependencies.

-### Running the pipeline
+### How to run this pipeline

-You'll first need to pull the pipeline's Docker image.
-In the Bash command-line, run:
+You'll first need to pull the pipeline's Docker image from Docker Hub.
+In the `Bash` command-line, run:

 ```
 docker pull sammyosh/child-diet-inequality-image:latest